Introduction

 There are some ministers who would say we cannot categorically claim these words are accurately translated as “diseases” and “pains” in every instance because many Hebrew words change meaning according to linguistic context.
 In other words, certain words in the original Bible languages can mean different things when used in different ways within that language.
 However, in this specific case, the Bible itself debunks that idea outright during Matthew’s NT account of Jesus earthly ministry:

-The Greek word for “infirmities” is astheneia which everywhere in the NT is translated as “infirmity, weakness, disease, sickness.”
-The word for “sicknesses” in this verse is nosos which everywhere in the NT is translated as “disease, sickness, infirmity.”
+The Greek word for “infirmities” is astheneia which everywhere in the New Testament is translated as “infirmity, weakness, disease, sickness.”
+The word for “sicknesses” in this verse is nosos which everywhere in the New Testament is translated as “disease, sickness, infirmity.”

 Point of fact: Jesus’ final miracle prior to His arrest was a healing; He reattached the high priest’s slave Malchus’s ear after Peter had whacked it off with a sword!